MISSING MIDDLE/EHO permits ARE being APPROVED

 -

-Public comments lasting no longer than :2-min. are heard at the beginning of Saturday County Board meetings at 9am once month.
+Public comments lasting no longer than 2 minutes are heard at the monthly Saturday County Board meeting.
 Check website for dates.
 Note that only one person may speak per topic during this time.
 Register here.

 Background

-After a judge declared that the County’s Expanded Housing Options (EHO) zoning was illegal in October 2024.
+After a judge declared that the County’s Expanded Housing Option (EHO) zoning was illegal in October 2024.
 A developer challenged that decision and EHO is again legal in Arlington – for now.
-The case is on appeal to the Supreme Court of Virginia.
+The case is on appeal to the Supreme Court of Virginia where they heard the oral argument on April 8th and will decided to take the case or kick it back to the Cirucuit Court in the next few months.